 Take a Ride on the Mosel-Wein Express

 Not looking forward to doing a bunch of walking?
 Then hope aboard the Mosel-Wein Express!
 This small street train is an affordable way to explore Cochem and is packed with fascinating information about the historic town.
 The ride takes about 30 minutes and begins near the Visitor Center.
+You can catch the train from under the Main Bridge near a colorful wall mural of the town’s history.

 Sample Some Mustard